marcusklaas/yapm-client/README.md

 Build process
 =============

+- Make sure you have a recent version of (>= 6.0) nodejs and grunt installed.
 - Install the dependencies: `$ sudo npm install`
 - Edit the configuration: `$ vim config.json`
 - Build the client `$ grunt`